FreezeLogic/ByteTrie/README.md

 ```

 ## License
-This library is distributed under the MIT license found in the LICENSE file.
+This package is distributed under the MIT license found in the LICENSE file.